Amid uproar over her comments, Rep. Omar raises more than $800,000 in first quarter

 Ilhan Omar says more death threats have come since Trump's tweetApril 15, 201901:20

-Earlier this year, Omar came under criticism within her own caucus for her commentary about Israel, which led to a condemnation of her comments from House Democratic leadership in February.
-Omar apologized for the commentary only to be accused of similarly anti-Semitic statements soon after.
+Earlier this year, Omar came under criticism within her own caucus for her commentary about Israel, which led to a condemnation of her comments from the House Democratic leadership in February.
+She apologized for the commentary, only to be accused of similarly anti-Semitic statements soon after.

-This past week, conservatives blasted Omar for comments she made last month at an event hosted by the Council on American-Islamic Relations (CAIR) in Los Angeles in which she discussed how Muslim Americans had their constitutional rights and freedoms infringed upon following the 9/11 attacks, making a comment that some saw as minimizing the September 11, 2001, terrorist attacks.
+This past week, conservatives blasted her for comments she made last month at an event hosted by the Council on American-Islamic Relations in Los Angeles.
+Discussing how Muslim Americans had their constitutional rights and freedoms infringed upon following the 9/11 attacks, she made a comment that some saw as minimizing the terrorist attacks.

 "CAIR was founded after 9/11 because they recognized that some people did something and that all of us were starting to lose access to our civil liberties,” she said, incorrectly stating the organization's history.
-The group was actually founded in 1994, although it became much more active following the terror attacks.
+The group was actually founded in 1994, although it became much more active following the terror attacks of Sept.
+11, 2001.

-President Donald Trump joined into the fray, tweeting a video of the Twin Towers being hit by airplanes and burning down interspersed with a cut of Omar saying "some people" did "something" when speaking about the terror attacks.
+President Donald Trump joined the fray, tweeting a video of the Twin Towers being hit by airplanes and burning down, interspersed with a cut of Omar saying "some people" did "something" when speaking about the terror attacks.

 In response, several 2020 Democratic candidates defended Omar and accused Trump of inciting violence against her.
-In a Sunday night statement, Omar, who was already subjected to numerous death threats, said she has received increased threats since Trump's tweet Friday evening.
+In a statement Sunday night, Omar — who was already subjected to numerous death threats — said she has received increased threats since Trump's tweet Friday evening.
 Many of those threats, she said, directly referenced his video.